 Each year, around 300,000 Americans are diagnosed with Lyme disease, a potentially serious illness that causes both physical and psychiatric problems.
 Dr. Shawn Roofian, of the Ketamine Medical Institute, with three locations in the Los Angeles area, expertly treats Lyme disease with ketamine infusion therapy.
 This cutting-edge treatment method relieves pain and psychological symptoms so you can live a better quality of life.
 If you’ve tried other treatment options without success, ketamine infusion therapy may be the solution that gives you long-term relief.
-Call either the Beverly Hills, Tarzana, or Chula Vista, California, offices, or schedule a consultation online.
+Call either the Beverly Hills, Tarzana, California offices, or schedule a consultation online.

 Lyme disease is an infection caused by bacteria transmitted through bites from infected deer ticks.
 On the West Coast, black-legged ticks also transmit Lyme disease.
 Anyone can get Lyme disease, but it is especially prevalent in younger children and older adults.

 Everyone who spends time outdoors near woods or grassy parks is at risk of exposure to a bite from an infected tick.
 Often, the tick bite is painless and unnoticeable because the insect is so small.
 It can stay attached to your skin for several days, and the longer it stays, the higher your risk of getting the infection directly into your bloodstream.